Office of Admissions

 Second Bachelor’s Degree Applicants

-A student already graduated from an accredited four-year institution must earn a minimum of an additional 30 semester hours of USF undergraduate courses to apply toward their second baccalaureate degree.
+A student who has already graduated from an accredited four-year institution must earn a minimum of an additional 30 semester hours of USF undergraduate courses to apply toward their second baccalaureate degree.
 Students must also meet the University’s regular graduation requirements, as well as, the requirements of the college awarding the degree and the residency requirements.

 A second bachelor’s degree applicant is any degree-seeking undergraduate applicant who has earned a bachelor’s degree at USF or another institution and wishes to earn an additional bachelor’s degree.
 A college graduate seeking to earn an additional bachelor’s degree is considered a second bachelor’s degree student.